fltk/fltk/README.MSWindows.txt

  Configuring FLTK
 ------------------

+If you got FLTK via subversion then you need two extra steps.
+Otherwise skip over this part.
 Stay in your FLTK source-code directory.
-Type:
+Type the following but ignore any errors from the second command:

   autoconf
+  automake --add-missing

 Now configure your FLTK installation: